Smissen/py-spy-executable-tutorial/py-spy101/intro.md

 ## Learning Outcomes
-This executable tutorial aims to show how you can use py-spy to be able to profile and monitor your codebase, to easier be able to find problematic code and get a better overview of where your code is spending most of it's time, and which parts may be problematic.
+This executable tutorial aims to show how you can use py-spy to be able to profile and monitor your codebase.
+This will allow you to identify problematic code quicker, and get a better overview of where your code is spending most of its time.

 We hope that you will be able to use py-spy in your DevOps work, and hopefully be able to utilize it after this tutorial.